tenseg/barnacle/README.md

 ## How to Use

 Barnacle attaches a toolbar menu to the upper right corner of your website.
-You will only see this menu if:
+You will only see this menu if one of the following is true:

 1. Your site is in debug mode (you have set `APP_DEBUG=true` in your `.env` file, for example);
 2. You are logged in to your site;